Pál Prónay: Background

 The Hungarian people considered themselves humiliated and dismembered by the victors of the First World War.
-The Entente Powers stripped away two-thirds of the nation's territory and awarded them to Hungary's neighbors.
+The Allies stripped away two-thirds of the nation's territory and awarded them to Hungary's neighbors.
 With the lands went one-third of the country's Hungarian-speaking nationals.

 Humiliation was inflamed by political instability.
 The first post-war attempt at a democratic government, under prime minister Mihály Károlyi, floundered and was overthrown in March 1919 by a Communist coup.
 Its leader, Béla Kun, had Jewish roots and Soviet training.
 Popular at first, Kun's so-called Hungarian Soviet Republic quickly lost the approval of the people, principally because of its failed economic policies, its inept military efforts to reclaim lost Hungarian lands from Czechoslovakia and Romania, and the Red Terror, in which Bolshevik-style gangs of young leather-clad thugs beat and murdered hundreds of the regime's “bourgeois” or counter-revolutionary opponents.

-The National Army
+National Army

 Prónay was born in 1874 to an old and distinguished aristocratic family in the town of Romhány, Nógrád County, in northern Hungary.
 He attended the Lahne Military Institute, but advanced slowly in his officer's career, in part because he was abusive and violent toward his own men.